jsunn-y/PolymerGasMembraneML/README.md

 Code for benchmarking ML models for synthesis-property relationships of polymer gas separation membranes using supervised and unsupervised learning.
 Please refer to the manuscript for additional details.

 ### Relevant Datasets:
-**dataset1_imputed_all.csv**: training set containing SMILES string inputs, raw premeabilities, and imputer permeabilities among other information
+**dataset1_imputed_all.csv**: training set containing SMILES string inputs, raw premeabilities, and imputed permeabilities among other information

 **dataset2.csv**: screening dataset with SMILES strings